8 Clever Repurposed Tart Tin Crafts

 3. Magnets

 Decorate tart tins and turn them into refrigerator magnets.
-Here I used mini birds and greenery for spring, but add any greenery and miniatures you like.
+Here, I used mini birds and greenery for spring, but use any greenery and miniatures you like.

 Closeup up photo holding a round fluted silver tart tin filled with a spiral of spring boxwood greenery and a small yellow bird placed in the center to finish this beautiful spring magnet.